Largest eigenvalue of positive mean Gaussian matrices: Acknowledgement

 \section{Acknowledgement}

+The authors thank an anonymous referee for a careful reading of the manuscript and suggesting changes that have helped to improved it.
 The research of the second author was supported through NWO Gravitation Grant NETWORKS 024.002.003.
 The research of the third author is supported by SERB/CRG/2021/006785, from the Science and Engineering Research Board, Government of India.